 Examples of ACE inhibitors include ramipril, captopril, enalapril, lisinopril and perindopril.

 The most common side effect is a dry, irritating cough.
-If you have a troublesome cough, an ACE inhibitor may be switched to an ARB (see below).
+If you have a troublesome cough, an ACE inhibitor may be switched to an ARB.

-Beta-blockers are usually used to treat people with heart failure due to systolic dysfunction (where the left ventricle that pumps blood around the body doesn't work properly).
+Beta-blockers are usually used to treat people with heart failure caused by systolic dysfunction (where the left ventricle that pumps blood around the body doesn't work properly).

-They reduce the risk of hospitalisation and prolong life in patients with a low left ventricular ejection fraction (the amount of blood pumped out by the left side of your heart).
+These drugs reduce the risk of hospitalisation and prolong life in patients with a low left ventricular ejection fraction (the amount of blood pumped out by the left side of your heart).

 However, beta-blockers may not be suitable for people with asthma, although most patients with chronic obstructive pulmonary disease (COPD) will be able to tolerate them.